amirhossein-izadi/AI-course-Materials/Computer-assignments/CA3-SnookerSimulator/README.md

-Snooker Game Simulation
+# Snooker Game Simulation Repository

-This repository contains code for simulating a snooker game and optimizing the game tree using the Max-Mini algorithm and genetic algorithms.
+This repository contains code for simulating a snooker game and optimizing the game tree using various algorithms.

-Contents
+## Contents

-Part الف: Max-Mini Algorithm
+### Part A: Max-Mini Algorithm
 Implementation of the Max-Mini algorithm without pruning.

-Part ب: Alpha-Beta Pruning Max-Mini Algorithm Implementation of the Max-Mini algorithm with alpha-beta pruning.
+### Part B: Alpha-Beta Pruning Max-Mini Algorithm
+Implementation of the Max-Mini algorithm with alpha-beta pruning.

-Tree Optimization: Genetic Algorithm
+### Tree Optimization: Genetic Algorithm
 Optimizing the game tree structure for maximum player score.
-Usage
-Provide instructions on how to run the code and any specific input/output requirements.

-License
-Specify the license under which this code is distributed.

-Feel free to add more details or customize it further to your needs.